smithlabcode/walt/README.md

 * SEQ
 * QUAL

 If paired-end reads mapped in proper pair, the QNAME is added "FRAG:" in the beginning of the read name, the STRAND is the strand of the first mate mapped and SEQ and QUAL is merged according to their mapping positions.
-The overlap segment of SEQ and QUAL is from mate 1 or mate 2 and it is the one with less number of N in the sequence.
-MISMATCH is the sum of mismatches in mate 1 and mismatches mate 2.
+The overlap segment of SEQ and QUAL is from mate 1 or mate 2 and it is the one with less number of 'N' in the read sequence.
+MISMATCH is the sum of mismatches in mate 1 and mismatches in mate 2.
 If paired-end reads don't mapped in proper pair, they are treated as single-end reads.

 **SAM Format**